-This stuffing recipe has been a long time favorite of mine!
+This French stuffing recipe has been a long time favorite of mine!
 I don’t know exactly where the recipe originated, but believe my Dad’s mom (my grandma whose heritage was French Canadian) used to make it for their family.
-Then my Dad (and my Mom) brought the tradition to our house.
+Then my Dad (and my Mom) brought the tradition to our house:

 It’s so simple yet so delicious!
 Add in more butter or cream as needed or desired.
 I don’t really know if the original recipe had butter or cream, but it probably had milk and margarine.

 The hamburger I used didn’t have much fat so I added a tad bit of bacon fat.
 The bacon fat gives some added flavor if your ground beef is extra lean.
 It also makes a wonderful grilled cheese, grilled sandwich, or anything you want to brown in a skillet!

 Summer savory and savory are herbs that some companies don’t package.
 I have found savory more readily than summer savory, and although they are similar in taste, summer savory has a little sweeter taste, while it’s cousin, savory tends to have a slight bitter taste.
 Apparently, these herbs have been around awhile, with the Romans using them before pepper was readily available or used.

 For a good option for a gluten free brand, try Spices Village Summer Savory.
 You could also use savory in place of summer savory in this recipe, but just go on the lighter side on the amount used.

 You can also use this spice when roasting a whole chicken, turkey or other poultry.
 It can overpower your other flavors so do be careful though!
 It’s often used in Herbs de Provence blends.
 If you make your own Herbs de Provence, you can add some to see what you think.